 Can Hermit Crabs Eat Betta Fish Food?

-Hermit crabs are opportunistic scavengers, so they’ll eat anything unmoving they can find.
+Hermit crabs are opportunistic scavengers, so they’ll eat anything unmoving.
 As discussed, many people keep hermit crabs in a fish tank to eat algae.
 Hermit crabs will also happily eat fish flakes that sink to the bottom of a tank.

-Betta fish can be fed flakes, though it’s best to offer a brand of flakes or granules especially designed for bettas.
-These will be rich in protein, which is essential for the carnivorous betta.
+Betta fish can be fed flakes, although offering a brand of flakes or granules intended for bettas is recommended.
+These will be rich in protein.
 Bettas also like to eat live or frozen shrimp or bloodworms.